lossanna/RestoreNet/data/raw/README_rawdata.md

 `01a_output-species9_p2x2-location-independent-need-duplicate-number.csv`
 - List of location-independent codes that need duplicate rows from `2x2` with corrected/finalized species info (created in `edited-species7.csv`).
 List needs `DuplicateNum` column added, which is easiest to do manually (rather than trying to write a vector in R, which I initially tried to do but it didn't work lol).
 - Duplicate rows needed because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
 All duplicate rows needed are included in this table. `subplot` data doesn't need any duplicate rows.
+- Location-dependent rows that needed duplicates were handled solely in R (there were only 5).

 `01b_edited-species1_subplot-codes-missing.csv`